zmzubraj/APOLLO_Gov_Proposal_System/README.md

  NEWS_LOOKBACK_DAYS=3          # days of news to fetch
  # Fallback historical evaluation
  HISTORICAL_SAMPLE_SEED=0      # optional seed for sampling historical referenda
+ # Minimum confidence to label a draft as passing
+ MIN_PASS_CONFIDENCE=0.80
 ```

 `SUBSTRATE_NODE_URL` should point to a Substrate RPC endpoint.
 Common choices